Revox: History

-In 1990 Willi Studer sold the Studer Revox Group to Motor-Columbus AG, including all subsidiary companies.
+In 1990 Willi Studer sold the Studer Revox Group to the Swiss company Motor-Columbus AG, including all subsidiary companies.
 In 1991, Motor-Columbus split the Studer Revox Group into Studer (Pro), Revox (HiFi) and a Manufacturing-division.
 Motor-Columbus sold several subsidiaries and plants.

 The extensive reorganization culminated in the sale of the Studer Group to Harman International Inc., in March 1994.
 The Revox Group was excluded and sold to private investors.
 On 17 March 1994 Harman International Industries completed its acquisition and acquired from Motor-Columbus AG 100% of Studer Revox AG.
 Harman paid 100 Swiss Francs (approximately US $70.00) for all of the issued and outstanding stock in Studer Revox.
 Harman assumed post-acquisition indebtedness of Studer Revox of approximately 23 million Swiss Francs (approximately US $16 million).

 The founder of Revox, Willi Studer, died on 1 March 1996.

 The company logo is the word "REVOX" in capitals, with a "V" larger than the other letters; when printed in fixed-size type, the mixed-case spelling "ReVox" is sometimes used, but in all older and most newer references the name is shown as "Revox".

 Many consider ReVox open-reel tape recorders to be high-end audio equipment.
 The most famous of these are the G36 (valve type), A77 (solid state with relay controls) and B77 (solid state with logic control and direct-drive).
 The A700 was the top-of-the-line 1970s machine with 3-speed quartz PLL capstan, or, like the B77 which appeared in 1979, variable tape speed from 2.5 to 22.5 inches per second.
 Pictured to the right is the PR99 Mk2, a variant of the B77 for professional users, differing from the B77 in having balanced line in/out, and a real-time counter and auto-locator.
 The PR99 series was superseded by the C270 series, available also in multi-track formats (C274, C278).